mishelashala/zettelkasten/sources/Karl Marx and the Close of his System by Eugen von Böhm-Bawerk & Böhm-Bawerk's Criticism of Marx by Rudolf Hilferding.md

+## Bibliographical Information

+von Böhm-Bawerk, Eugene.
+Hilferding, Rudolf.
+"Karl Marx and the Close of his System by Eugen von Böhm-Bawerk & Böhm-Bawerk's Criticism of Marx by Rudolf Hilferding", (Ed.
+Augustus M. Kelley), New York, 1949

-## Notes
+## Notes from "Karl Marx and the Close of his System"

 ### Premise of the author

-«the Marxian teaching was charged from top to bottom with every kind of contracition both of logic and of fact.», p3
+«the Marxian teaching was charged from top to bottom with every kind of contraction both of logic and of fact.», p3

 ### Confronting a model with reality

 «General principles can be very prettily put forward in the "general Sections" of a book, but whether they really possess the convincing power ascribe to them by their author can only be ascertained when in the construction of the system they are brought face to face with all the facts in detail.», p4

-### What determines the value of commodities
+### [x] What determines the value of commodities

 «Max had taught in his first volume that the whole value of commodities was based on the labor embodied in them», p4

-### The "law of value"
+### [x] The "law of value"

 «and that by virtue of this "law of value" they must exchange in proportion to the quantity of labor which they contain», p4

-### Where does profit comes from
+### [x] Where does profit comes from

 «that, further, the profit or surplus value falling to the capitalist was the fruit of extortion practiced on the worker», p4

-### Surplus "doesn't come" from constant capital
+### [x] Surplus "doesn't come" from constant capital

 «the amount of surplus value was not in proportion to the whole amount of the capital employed by the capitalist», p4

-### Surplus "comes" from variable capital
+### [x] Surplus "comes" from variable capital

 «but only to the amount of the "variable" part—that is, to that part of capital paid in wages», p4

-### Constant capital "adds no surplus value"
+### [x] Constant capital "adds no surplus value"

 «while the "constant capital," the capital employed in the purchase of the means of production added no surplus value.», p4